pradosh-arduino/PradoshOS/README.md

  then type `make all` to compile the kernel in to object file then it will link the objects into a bootloader understandable kernel executable (.elf) and takes the startup.nsh (a small script that calls bootloader), zap-light16.psf (font file), kernel.elf (sys kernel), main.efi
  (bootloader) and makes these files into a bootable Floppy Disk Image

-## Compilation of Userland
- go into your kernel dir then type this command `cd userland` then type `make all`

 ## Setup of compile-all.sh
  if you get the error `permission denied` no problem just type `chmod -x compile-all.sh` now you can run it with `./compile-all.sh`